UNLOCK FREE TRAINING

 Can You Wholesale In Louisville KY?

-Keep in mind that real estate laws apply throughout the state, and there are no local statutes on the books that appear to be related only to Louisville.
+Remember that real estate laws apply throughout the state, and there are no local statutes on the books that appear to be related only to Louisville.

-With a population in the greater metro area of about 600,000 people, and 344,000 various types of housing units, this market is big enough to sustain quite a bit of wholesaling activity regardless of which strategy you decide to use.
+With a population in the greater metro area of about 600,000 people and 344,000 various types of housing units, this market is big enough to sustain quite a bit of wholesaling activity regardless of which strategy you decide to use.

-If you're interested in wholesaling real estate in Louisville and you're new to the industry or to the city itself, you may want to do some online research.
+If you're interested in wholesaling real estate in Louisville and are new to the industry or the city itself, you may want to do some online research.
 You can also think about connecting with what appears to be a vibrant and collegial group of people who already do wholesale deals in the area.

 Final Thoughts

-*Disclosure: Real Estate Skills is not a law firm and the information contained here does not constitute legal advice.
+*Disclosure: Real Estate Skills is not a law firm, and the information contained here does not constitute legal advice.
 You should consult with an attorney before making any legal conclusions.
 The information presented here is educational in nature.
-All investments involve risks and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
+All investments involve risks, and the past performance of an investment, industry, sector, and/or market does not guarantee future returns or results.
 Investors are responsible for any investment decision they make.
 Such decisions should be based on an evaluation of their financial situation, investment objectives, risk tolerance, and liquidity needs

 free real estate investment training